Bairdy999/elastic-data-mesh/README.md

 > [!CAUTION]
 > Common passwords and encryption key are used for all clusters here for as it's intended as a PoC, for simplicity and to make testing easier. **Disclaimer: DO NOT** use common/shared credentials such as this in Production environments, do so at your own risk!
 - Carries out each of the following for use by all clusters (i.e. the same elastic user password for each cluster)
-  - Generates a randomised elastic user password
+  - Generates a randomised elastic user passphrase
-  - Generates a randomised kibana_system password
+  - Generates a randomised kibana_system passphrase
   - Generates a randomised 32-bit (64 hex characters) Kibana encryption key
   - Writes all generated credentials to a local file
   - Sets up environment variables to be used by Docker Compose for each cluster in the data mesh